 What style are you aiming for? — Think about how your kitchen will fit into the rest of your house &mdash If you live in a traditional Victorian terrace, do you want the kitchen to fit in with this style or to make a bold contrasting statement?

-The colours and materials you choose will influence the style that you end up with so be aware of the effects from the start.
+The colors and building materials you choose will influence the style that you end up with so be aware of the effects from the start.

-Wood and ceramic tiles for instance provide a more traditional look, whilst synthetics, chrome and granite tend to give a modern feel.
-The materials you choose for the work-tops, units, and fittings can make all the difference so think carefully before you decide.
+Wood and ceramic tiles for instance provide a more traditional look, while synthetics, chrome, and granite tend to give a modern feel.
+The materials you choose for the work-tops (butcher block, stone, formica, concrete, etc.), units, and fittings can make all the difference so think carefully before you decide.
+Try to stick with one theme.

 Determine the shape of your kitchen area. — There are 4 common shapes when it comes to kitchen planning: The single line, L shaped, U shaped, and the island shape.